nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 This is all I gathered in one Internet query.
 I presume the rest of commentaries commit the same isogesis as these we've read.

 The Bible commentators are guilty of asking others to do what they themselves cannot do.
 Didn't Jesus say something about this concerning the teachers of the law?
 But it doesn't matter what the commentaries say, each one of us is accountable for making sure we're not in error in approaching this important concept because it profoundly affects our relationship with God.
 Who can verify that someone's flesh is indeed mortified?
-Can each one who holds the traditional view verify for himself he fully passes the mortification test?
+Can each one who holds the traditional view verify for himself if he fully passes the mortification test?

 ### <span style="color: #666666;">Running without aim</span>